When you have a problem with a product or service, where do you turn for the best digital customer experience?

 Dig Deeper

 Wondering how to get the most out of your Salesforce platform?
-Real life user adoption of Coveo for Salesforce shows that companies using our Salesforce integration are seeing remarkable results in customer service.
+Real life user adoption of Coveo AI for Salesforce shows that companies using our Salesforce integration are seeing remarkable results in customer service.

 Tableau chalks up a record high of $18M in annual savings through search automation and better case handling.
 Medallia combines Coveo and Salesforce Service Cloud to help their customers improve performance.
 Informatica has significantly improved data quality for their 40 customer forums with Coveo’s intelligent search capabilities.
 Five customer stories are waiting for you in our ebook, 5 Companies Using Coveo & Salesforce to Transform Service!